 This saves the model in the 'TEST.keras' format, stored in a directory.

-Restoring the Model
+Restoring the Model:

 restored_model = tf.keras.models.load_model('TEST.keras')